-Tomeika Bowden | Senior Director, Communications
+Tomeika Bowden | Chief Communications Officer

-Ella Krivitchenko | Communications Specialist
+Ella Krivitchenko | Communications Senior Specialist

 Ella Krivitchenko manages DC PCSB's national media strategy and media relations.
 Before joining DC PCSB, she was the strategic content fellow at the National Journal.
 Prior to that, she worked at Smart Growth America managing logistics for an EPA grant and technical assistance workshops.
 She was a press aide for Newt 2012 Headquarters during the 2013 national election and a Communities in Schools Career Specialist through the AmeriCorps Program.
 Ms. Krivitchenko graduated from Furman University in South Carolina.

 Adam McGinnis | Digital Media Specialist

 Adam McGinnis is the Digital Media Specialist for DC PCSB.
 Mr. McGinnis is in charge of the website, managing all social media accounts, blogging, and overseeing various digital projects.
 During his professional career, he has worked on web projects with universities, nonprofits, associations, federal agencies, and governments.
 He has extensive expertise in the social media space.
 Mr. McGinnis graduated from the University of Iowa with a Liberal Arts degree in Journalism and Political Science.
 He enjoys being a volunteer head coach for a youth boys basketball team.